 Happy to answer that one, Josh, I think the biggest area is going to be communication across the organization.
-So let me take my tax example, those tax credits that are available and the tax department in a company knows about them.
-But if the tax department isn't aware of the project that's happening that those credits are applicable to, then those credits really aren't very beneficial.
+And so let me take my tax example, those tax credits that are available if the tax department and a company knows about them, but isn't aware of the project that's happening, that they're applicable to those credits really aren't very beneficial.
 So you've got a tax department that needs to interact with finance, that needs to interact with operations, that needs to interact with the chief sustainability office.
 All of those key stakeholders together need to be communicating on what is our plan so an organization can effectively move down the road and achieve the goals they're trying to achieve.
 At the same time they all need to be working together and be nimble on how they react to the constantly changing environment, the constantly changing regulations and the constantly changing laws, both here in the U.S as well as international.
 So, they have a strategy that's nimble and flexible to continue to achieve their goals and navigate what's going on in the outside areas.